 This unique and feature-rich digital piano is highly rated, and has a nice sound to it.
 Suzuki has done right by us with this entry.

 The ONE Smart Piano 88-Key Home Digital Piano

 The ONE Smart Piano is the oddball on this list, because it’s designed specifically for practice.
 It features a free app that gives you access to video lessons, sheet music, and games.
 It also has built-in LED lights, which show you which notes to play next.
-At $1,499, it has 88 weighted keys, professional stereo sound, three piano pedals, and is made for beginners.
+It has 88 weighted keys, professional stereo sound, three piano pedals, and is made for beginners.
 It doesn’t come with a bench, so you may want to add that to your purchase if you opt for this unit.

 To be fair, the cost might be a slight bit prohibitive for a beginner, and while customers have had good things to say about this offering via The ONE, it isn’t quite as highly rated as other pianos mentioned here.

 Since it is a tech-heavy unit compared to the others, it’s fair to say there may be a few glitches too, but in most cases, it should be functional.